Katy's garden of herbs, peppers and greens is constantly expanding as she learns new techniques and tries growing new plants!

 How to Keep Basil Alive Indoors

 Basil can grow really well all year round.
-There's a few important techniques to use to make basil grow well indoors.
+There are a few important techniques to use to make basil grow well indoors.

 How Much Light?

 Basil isn't super demanding about light, but it does need to get enough.
 These herbs will need a sunny window that gets at least eight hours of sun a day.
-And, they can handle a little bit more.
+They can even handle a little bit more if necessary.

-If you don't have the sun exposure for a regular eight hours a day, consider getting a grow light.
-When using lights make sure the tops of the leaves are within a couple inches of the light.
-Any further, and the basil will put all its energy into growing taller, not producing healthy leaves.
+If you don't have sun exposure for a regular eight hours a day, consider getting a grow light.
+When using lights, make sure the tops of the leaves are within a couple of inches from the light.
+Any further and the basil will put all its energy into growing taller, not producing healthy leaves.